 What if the work has not been certified?

-If the property has been changed without the work having been approved and then certified, then the local council may ask the current owner to put the property back to its previous condition (i.e. undo the work).
+If the property has been changed without the work having been approved and then certified, then the local council may ask the current owner to put the property back to its previous condition (in other words, to undo the work).
 This is known as an enforcement action, for which the property owner is liable to pay for the remedial works.

 If the property is sold, then the new owner inherits the responsibility to put right the problem.
 As such, a property that has had works that have not been certified may be less desirable than if it had, and may be worth less.
 In other words, not following the building regs can reduce the value of your home.